“Species are often defined as a group of individuals with similar characteristics, where they can interbreed to produce fertile offsprings.”

 - Ecological Unit: The species members differ from each other due to many attributes but all the members cooperatively form a unit.
 They interact with other species as a unit in any environment.

 - Genetical unit: Species consists of a large, inter-communicating gene pool, although the individual is simply a non-permanent vessel holding a small part of the contents of the gene pool for a short period of time.

-The flaws of biological species concept had led the paleontologists to formulate the evolutionary species concept.
+The flaws of the biological species concept had led the palaeontologists to formulate the evolutionary species concept.